On coordinatization of mathematics: Main research and application directions

 \subsubsection{Publishing and social issues - indices and research merits}

 The existing system of internationally respected peer reviewed journals which effectively guides careers of mathematicians seems to be competition based.
 Competition is inevitable and productive, it ensures steady progress and reasonable fairness.
-Rigorous evaluation of value and complexity of research results, rigorous publication standards would make the publishing system more effective and open.
+Neverheless, rigorous evaluation of value and complexity of research results, rigorous publication standards would make the publishing system more effective and open.

-It does not make much sense to use mathematics to precisely compute various indices such as the h-index, impact factors and university ratings using well defined formulas if scientific results are published based upon nontransparent emotional or competition-based opinions of editors estimating their values and there are no strict referencing guidelines.
+It does not make much sense to use mathematics to precisely compute various indices such as the h-index, impact factors and university ratings using well defined formulas if scientific results are published based upon nontransparent emotional, business-based or cronyism-based opinions of editors estimating their values and there are no strict referencing guidelines.
 Therefore, in the author's opinion, most ``indices'' which are supposed to measure scientific productivity are examples of social-oriented and potentially professionally harmful arguments serving social needs (such as social ranking struggle, national needs etc.) more than needs of research and scientific progress.
+Formation of individual and collective merits based on social competition together with deterioration of natural information processing skills due to computerization may lead to stagnation and regress.

 Mathematical culture should change and the mathematical community will need to accept the fact that the motivations, logic, the value of results and the complexity of proofs can be measured.